 For the complicated issues that many software teams in the US are facing today–productivity during work from home, costs, management oversight, investing more in infrastructure during this crisis, difficult or unmanageable release schedules due to the effects of COVID-19–Global Test Automation presents an opportunity to solve these problems and prevent them from occurring again in the future, a small silver lining to this ordeal.
 The transition to GTA is rather straightforward and a powerful way to scale as required.

 Why It Makes Sense to Offshore

-The skills required to design and implement robust, reliable, and effective automated tests can take years to perfect, and requires significant investment in training.
+The skills required to design and implement robust, reliable, and effective automated tests can take years to perfect and requires significant investment in training.
 Hiring people to fill skills gaps in-house can take a painstakingly long time, and even if your new recruit has incredible technical skills, it can take time for them to integrate with the team.
 Outsourcing to an offshore provider can be a quick fix to these pain points.
-Our teams are well practiced in Proofs-of-Concepts and jump-starting projects and the approach to getting plugged in to projects.
+Our teams are well-practiced in Proofs-of-Concept and jump-starting projects and the approach to getting plugged into projects.
 Our teams are staffed with highly-skilled and efficient Automation Engineers, who have had exposure to many different products and services due to the nature of being a part of a diverse testing services company.
 Their extensive, shared experience can help you get the most out of your testing by harnessing the power of a small army of testers that would be impossibly expensive to host in-house.
 These teams are ready to hit the ground running.
 They have the skills and experience to offer a rapid solution that grows as your organization does.